nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `note EVENT_TYPE; EVENT_INDEX`

 * The `EVENT_TYPE` have to be either personal, zoom or timetable.
-* Scheduler-/-; will prompt you to type your notes.
+* Scheduler-\-; will prompt you to type your notes.

 > **Warning!**
 >